President Trump was subpoenaed for his sexual misconduct allegations

 The subpoena also specifically names at least 10 women and requests documentation associated with them "or any woman alleging that Donald J. Trump touched her inappropriately."

-Trump has flatly denied the allegations, calling the accusations “lies, lies, lies,” which led Zervos to sue him for defamation.
-His lawyer attempted to have Zervos’ defamation lawsuit dismissed in July, claiming that presidents cannot face civil lawsuits while in office.
+Trump has flatly denied the allegations, calling them “lies, lies, lies,” which led Zervos to sue him for defamation.
+His lawyer tried to have Zervos’ defamation lawsuit dismissed in July, claiming that presidents cannot face civil lawsuits while in office.

 That motion to dismiss could decide the merit of this subpoena, according to Gloria Allred, the famed women's rights attorney representing Zervos.

-Representatives for the White House, the Trump Organization and the president’s personal lawyer did not immediately respond to a request for comment.
+Representatives for the White House, the Trump Organization and the president’s personal lawyer did not immediately respond to requests for comment.

-Trump, meanwhile, was golfing Sunday with Sen. Rand Paul, R-Kentucky at Trump National Golf Club in Sterling, Virginia.